30+ Charming Things to Do in Niagara-on-the-Lake From a Local

 Treat Yourself to a Chimney Cake

 Yes it’s true, you can enjoy a taste of Budapest right in the heart of Niagara-on-the-Lake.
 Head to Budapest Bakehouse where they serve Hungarian Chimney Cakes also known as Kurtoskalacs.
 Baked in-house every day from scratch, you can choose from either sweet or savoury flavours as you watch them be made right in front of you.
-While I typically err on the side of savoury, flavours like Oreo and cheesecake icing might have me opting for sweet instead!
+While I typically err on the side of savoury, flavours like their caramel apple cheesecake are a winner hands down.

 Visit the Voices of Freedom Memorial